French self-employment : the Microentreprise scheme

 Depending on your activity, you may be asked for different supporting documents.
 The main supporting documents are proof of identity, proof of residence, proof you can set up a business in France if you aren’t French, proof you are entitled to do this activity if it is a regulated one, etc.

-Once you have your SIRET number, which is your company registration number, you must create your online account with the URSSAF and with the Professional Tax site.
+Once you have your SIRET number, which is your company registration number, you must create your online account with the URSSAF and with the Professional Tax website.

 Managing the admin of my Microentreprise